Passive optical network: Network elements

-A PON takes advantage of wavelength-division multiplexing (WDM), using one wavelength for downstream traffic and another for upstream traffic on a single mode fiber (ITU-T G.652).
+A PON takes advantage of wavelength-division multiplexing (WDM), using one wavelength for downstream traffic and another for upstream traffic on a single mode fiber (ITU-T G.652, typically OS2).
 BPON, EPON, GEPON, and GPON have the same basic wavelength plan and use the 1490 nanometer (nm) wavelength for downstream traffic and 1310 nm wavelength for upstream traffic.
 1550 nm is reserved for optional overlay services, typically RF (analog) video.

 As with bit rate, the standards describe several optical power budgets, most common is 28 dB of loss budget for both BPON and GPON, but products have been announced using less expensive optics as well.
 28 dB corresponds to about 20 km with a 32-way split.
 Forward error correction (FEC) may provide for another 2–3 dB of loss budget on GPON systems.
 As optics improve, the 28 dB budget will likely increase.
-Although both the GPON and EPON protocols permit large split ratios (up to 128 subscribers for GPON, up to 32,768 for EPON), in practice most PONs are deployed with a split ratio of 1:32 or smaller.
+Although both the GPON and EPON protocols permit large split ratios (up to 128 subscribers for GPON, up to 32,768 for EPON), in practice most PONs are deployed with a split ratio of 1:64, 1:32 or smaller.
+XGS-PON networks support split ratios of up to 1:128 and 50G-PON supports split ratios of at least 1:256 depending on the OLT.

+Splitters may be cascaded, such as in areas with a low population density and thus a low number of subscribers in a given area.
+This can also be done to facilitate reducing the number of subscribers in a PON in the future.
+Thus, PONs can have a tree network topology.
+In rural areas, remote OLTs with capacity for only a few users can be used.
+Splitters can be made with either planar lightwave circuit (PLC) or fused biconical taper (FBT) technologies: PLC creates optical waveguides in a flat substrate made of silica to split light, and FBT fuses optical fibers together to create a splitter.

 A PON consists of a central office node, called an optical line terminal (OLT), one or more user nodes, called optical network units (ONUs) or optical network terminals (ONTs), and the fibers and splitters between them, called the optical distribution network (ODN).
-“ONT” is an ITU-T term to describe a single-tenant ONU.
+"ONT" is an ITU-T term to describe a single-tenant ONU.
 In multiple-tenant units, the ONU may be bridged to a customer premises device within the individual dwelling unit using technologies such as Ethernet over twisted pair, G.hn (a high-speed ITU-T standard that can operate over any existing home wiring - power lines, phone lines and coaxial cables) or DSL.
 An ONU is a device that terminates the PON and presents customer service interfaces to the user.
 Some ONUs implement a separate subscriber unit to provide services such as telephony, Ethernet data, or video.

 An OLT provides the interface between a PON and a service provider's core network.
 These typically include: